 Without any plausible justification, rats started to die in the town.
 This act symbolizes the commencement of the epidemic.
 The symptoms going along with this epidemic are jerking, spinning, and spurting blood.

 Dr. Bernard Rieux, the doctor of the town Oran, had noticed that rats perish in huge numbers.
-Rieux supersedes his wife with his mother to help him in the housework.
+Rieux supersedes his wife with his mother to help him with the housework.
 This is because his wife is sent outside the town so as to receive good treatment.

 When all the rats die, people started to fall ill.
 This causes the town to be in a state of terror.
-Raymond Rambert, a journalist, who managed to obtain snippets of life through Jean Tarrou‘s diaries.
+Raymond Rambert, a journalist, managed to obtain snippets of life through Jean Tarrou‘s diaries.

 On the one hand, many townsmen started to perish.
 The epidemic started to propagate due to the absence of sanitary conditions.
 In the same vein, authorities utilize force to subdue the inhabitants of the town to respect the quarantine.
+In fact, some countries like Morocco have perfectly applied a very hard quarantine.

 Dr.Rieux’s friend Grand managed to rescue his neighbor townsman, Cottard from a blatant attempt to suicide.
 The latter is afraid of policemen; The former is writing a book about his ex-wife.
-Both of them are of strange behaviors.
+Both of them are strange behaviors.
 Another reporter had been trapped under health isolation in Oran and unable to get back to Paris to see his love.

 The Tarou, the tourist who had been trapped at home, requested from the doctor to find out a way to elope from this lethal disease.
 Father Paneloux, a priest in Oran, attributed the reason for having this infliction to the fact that the townsmen had sinned a lot.
 So, they should return to God through repentance.